 Canadian Press NewsAlert: Guilty plea in crash death of Mountie in B.C.

 A man whose truck slammed into an RCMP officer's cruiser killing a 32-year-old constable has pleaded guilty to two charges in a Victoria-area court.
 Kenneth Fenton pleaded guilty to impaired driving causing death and dangerous driving causing death in court today in Colwood, B.C.
-Leaders of Indigenous governments and organizations in Newfoundland and Labrador will be in St. John's on Friday for the first gathering of a new annual event.
+CHARLOTTETOWN, P.E.I. - The Crown has closed its case in the first-degree murder trial of Joel Lawrence Clow.

 Add your comments below